umutkoksaldi/consigliere/README.md

   - [x] 8.
 Add 'Add' button ( '+' Icon preferred) and connect it to TaskCreate.js

     #### LOGINFORM.JS     SELIN
-  - [x ] 9.
+  - [x] 9.
 No Register button as in UI Mockup and no SignUp functionality -> add the text, button and the functionality
-  - [x ] 10.
+  - [x] 10.
 User session working but no indicator for session check on login screen -> add spinner
+  - [x] 11.
+Forgot password

     #### MAINTAB.JS SELIN
-  - [x ] 11.
+  - [x] 12.
 In RouterComponent.js, add a right button for 'Logout' (Icon preferred) and add the Logout functionality

-  - [ ] *** 12.
+  - [ ] *** 13.
 Currently when you exit the app, you log out -> make logins persistent

 ---------------------